Safe Management Measures for MICE Events

 9. STB will conduct enforcement checks to ensure compliance with SMMs.
 Enforcement action will be taken against EOs who hold MICE events without approval and/or who fail to comply with the necessary SMMs.

 10. Under the COVID-19 (Temporary Measures) Act passed in Parliament on 7 April 2020, first-time offenders will face a fine of up to S$10,000, imprisonment of up to six months, or both.
 Repeat offenders may face a fine of up to S$20,000, imprisonment of up to twelve months, or both.
 Further, other levers under the Act, such as ordering closure of the business premises and/or cessation of business activities, may be used against EOs that are found to be non-compliant.

-11. Businesses that do not comply may also be ineligible for government grants, loans, tax rebates and other assistance.
+11. Businesses that do not comply with the Government's required SMMs may also be ineligible for government grants, loans, tax rebates and other assistance.

 12. For any enquiries, please contact email@example.com.

 Click below for:

 MICE events refer to Business-to-Business (B2B) events such as Meetings, Incentive travels, Conferences and Exhibitions.
 Events that are substantially recreational or social in character, such as company D&Ds, networking events or gala dinners, do not fall within the MICE events contemplated here and are currently not permitted.

 Event Organisers refer to any person (including business entities) that provides, in the course of business, the organising of events (i.e. Event Organisers) or the provision of rooms or space at a function centre or the supply of facilities for the operation or conduct of events (e.g. Event Venues) (collectively “EOs”).